 Clownfish were made famous by the movies Finding Nemo and Finding Dory; movie viewers learned that all clownfish make their homes inside sea anemones, safe from intruders.
 They also learned that clownfish are attractive, relatively small saltwater fish that are sometimes kept in aquariums.
-Most clownfish, like Nemo and his father, Marlin, have bright stripes; the Fire Clownfish, however, loses its stripes as it grows into adulthood.
+Most clownfish, like Nemo and his father, Marlin, have bright stripes; the fire clownfish, however, loses its stripes as it grows into adulthood.

-|Common Name||Red Saddleback, Fire Clownfish, Red Saddleback Anemonefish, Red Saddle Clownfish
+Common Names: Red Saddleback, Fire Clownfish, Red Saddleback Anemonefish, Red Saddle Clownfish

-|Origin||Eastern Indian Ocean.|
+|Origin||Eastern Indian Ocean|

 |Tank Level||All levels|